aditiphadnis/github-demo/README.md

 This is a demo reppo to teach people how to use Git and GitHub in a collaborative setting

 # Project Objectives
+Build simple guides and examples on how to use Git and GitHub